fernandasubekti/Game_Sales/README.md

 3. Determining the average total shipments.

 ### Data Analysis

-1. Which years have more than 3 games?
-2. Which years belong to the top 25% based on ratings?
-3. Which years are in the top 25% based on sales?

-### Data Analysis
-I'd like use Python to know:
 1. Find the years with over 3 games.
 2. Determine the top 25% of years based on ratings.
 3. Identify the top 25% of years based on sales.